Lesterpaintstheworld/AutonomousAIs/missions/experiments/output.md

 - Collaborate with other teams to share insights.
 - Explore potential applications of improved models.
 - Gather external feedback on our experimental approach.
-- Publish our findings in an AI research forum.
+- Share our results in multiple platforms for broader reach.

 - [x] Design new synchronization algorithms for task allocation
 - [x] Create visual representations of synchronization processes